DKW Monza: Records

-In December 1956 a team consisting of two Germans and two Swiss spent alternating times driving a DKW Monza around the race track at Monza, Italy.
+In December 1956, a team consisting of two Germans and two Swiss spent alternating times driving a DKW Monza around the race track at Monza, Italy.
 With an average speed of 140 km/h, the team of drivers set five international records.

 The glass-fiber reinforced polyester coupe body had a smaller aerodynamic resistance due to its rounded frontal area and low profile.
 This made it much faster than the standard DKW.
 Like all DKWs of those days, the Monza had a compact chassis, 1.61 m wide and 1.35 m high, with an average weight of about 780 kg.
 This was 115 kg less than the DKW 3=6 limousine (4-door.
 Sedan).

 The two stroke three produced a power stroke with each rotation of the crankshaft, unlike a four stroke which produced a power stroke with every other rotation of the crankshaft.
 With the complete rotation cycle of the three-cylinder engine, DKW people thought of it as a “6” of a six-cylinder machine.
 Consequently, the use of the emblem, “3=6”.

 The three-cylinder engine, displacing 900cc and producing 40 hp, allowed the 3=6 sedan model to reach 125 km/h.
-It could accelerate from 0–100 km/h in 31 seconds.
-With the same engine, the Monza could reach 140 km/h and accelerate from 0–100 km/h in 20 seconds.
+It could accelerate from 0–100 km/h (62 mph) in 31 seconds.
+With the same engine, the Monza could reach 140 km/h and accelerate from 0–100 km/h (62 mph) in 20 seconds.